qTechnologiesV2/qProtect-Discord-Bot/README.md

 # qProtect-Discord-Bot
-A bot to obfuscate your jar files with qProtect
+A discord bot to easily obfuscate your jar files with qProtect Lite

 # How to use
 https://www.youtube.com/watch?v=MbDcKCY1gtU